projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

   - connection to IVI front system and mobile devices (cloud connectivity)

-ACRN supports guest OSes of Clear Linux OS and Android.
+ACRN supports guest OSes of Linux and Android.
 OEMs can use the ACRN hypervisor and the Linux or Android guest OS reference code to implement their own VMs for a customized IC/IVI/RSE.